coderolls/coderolls-blog/_posts/java-json/2021-01-07-parse-json-in-java.md

   ]
 }
 ```
-In the above JSON, `name` is key and `coderolls` is it's value.
-For `address` key, value is another JSON object which contains key and values.
+In the above JSON, `name` is the key and `coderolls` is its value.
+For the `address` key, the value is another JSON object which contains the key and values.

-For `employees` key, it's value is array of JSON objects.
+For the `employees` key, its value is an array of JSON objects.

-Today we will see three json libraries in java to parse a JSON string.
+Today we will see three JSON libraries in Java to parse a JSON string.
 These are listed below,

 1. JSON-Java
 2. GSON
 4. json-simple

-Now we will see one by one example of all three libraries  for parsing a JSON in java.
+Now we will see one by one examples of all three libraries  for parsing a JSON in Java.

 ## How to parse JOSN in Java using JSON-Java

-JSON-java is one of the most simple JSON library for Java.
+JSON-java is one of the most simple JSON libraries for Java.

 Here, we will be using the `JSONObject` class of the JSON-java library.

 `JSONObject` [has a constructor which accepts string](https://stleary.github.io/JSON-java/index.html).
-We will be using ths constructor to parse a JSON string.
+We will be using this constructor to parse a JSON string.

 ```
 public JSONObject(String source) throws JSONException